 "It is not defeatist to acknowledge that we have lost a battle.
 How else can we "regroup" and even think of carrying on the fight.
-At the center of revolution is realism."
-11
+At the center of revolution is realism."11

-This essay seeks to look at two examples of previous Anti-imperialist solidarity movements in the West so as to reintroduce radical history into our social movements.
+This essay seeks to look at two examples of previous antiimperialist solidarity movements in the West so as to reintroduce radical history into our social movements.
 It seems that a lot of effort has gone into denying, erasing and forgetting the struggles of the past.
-Leaving us with theory and history that help to sustain counterinsurgency practices within our movements, or which reinforce an ideological defeatism where people have come to accept that "nothing more can be done".
-The point of radical theory is not to accumulate books, quotes and martyrs like they are Pokémon cards.
-Rather, theory must be realised as a weapon, as revolutionary Pan-Africanist Amilcar Cabral understood.
-For the realization of theory adequate for the present
+Leaving us with theory and history that help to sustain counterinsurgency12 practices within our movements, or which reinforce an ideological defeatism where people have come to accept as the primary identifiers of the Palestinian cause and authority on what constitutes legitimate pro-Palestine activism around the world.56 The promotion of Palestinian "rights" and the support for a generalised "free Palestine" with its primary focus on Palestinian "civilians" has been a specific strategy of counterinsurgency of the post-Oslo (1993 negotiations between the Palestine Liberation Organisation and Israel) period of the Palestinian Authority, "State-building" and "civil society" Western movements.
+It strips the struggle of a political content based in national indigenous sovereignty, expressed by existing Palestinian factions where popular legitimacy clearly aligns with Hamas and not the neocolonial comprador Palestinian Authority.57